ivoras/pipeman/README.md

-# Pipeman: a simulator of networked broadcast domains, v0.5
+# Pipeman: a simulator of networked broadcast domains

 Pipeman is a nondeterministic simulator of broadcast domains organized into networks, using simple TCP.
 Multiple broadcast domains can be specified in a JSON file, and the server listens for connections from ordinary TCP clients.
 Each `send()` event from a client gets broadcast to all the other nodes in the client's broadcast domains, optionally  with a certain chance for data loss.
 It's useful for experimenting with wireless mesh protocols.